Community & Ministry

 Moorelands Community Services

-St. Cuthbert’s has a long history of supporting Moorelands Community Services.
+St. Cuthbert’s has a long history of supporting Moorelands Community Services and Moorelands Kids.
 Moorelands works with children and youth affected by poverty, providing them with experiences to help strengthen their confidence, competence and character at leadership programs and day camps.
-We support Moorelands by providing Baby Bundles of new baby clothing, blankets and toiletries for new mothers in need, and we share our abundance in their Christmas Sharing program.
+We share our abundance in their Christmas Sharing program.

 Other Activities